Rikverc/real-estate-map-internship/README.md

 - **Location ≠ Listing**
   - *Location* represents a geographical area (e.g. municipality, city, region)
-  - *Listing* represents an individual real-estate ad within a location
+  - *Listing* represents an individual real-estate ad within a location (so multiple listings can be at one location).

 This distinction is central to the app’s data model and performance optimizations.